 We get asked all the time what the difference is between each of our core lines of linens.
 You’ve ordered your samples and the colours work but how do you know which fabric is the right choice for your home?
 It doesn’t have to be difficult!
 We are happy to help you figure it out so I thought I would start by writing this post about the characteristics of each of our linen fabrics!
 Read on for all the information you will need to make your final decision and place your order for our perfect drapery or shades!

 Our House Linen fabric is one of our best sellers.
-Available in 20 colours that cross the colour spectrum.
+Available in 17 colours that cross the colour spectrum.
 Our colour Winter is by far the most popular as it is a soft white that goes with a wide range palettes.
-You can see House Linen in colour Winter in Monika Hibbs’ previous home with cotton lining.
+You can see House Linen in colour Winter on the main floor of Monika Hibbs’ previous home with cotton lining.
 All colours can be blackout lined but be mindful it does change the overall look when no light filters through.
 We have been so happy with how this fabric performs in all kinds of environments.
 It is stable because it’s content is 5% Linen and 95% Polyester.
 Being mainly a human made fibre (Polyester), it is reliable, consistent and wrinkle resistant.
 It has a looser, uniform, chunky weave and hangs beautifully right out of the box with just a little bit of steam.
 It can have thread and fibre flecks throughout because of the 5% Linen content so be prepared for this before you order!
 It is also a heavier weight than our 100% Linen.
 Where the 100% Linen has a tighter, refined weave, the House Linen has a larger thread and a looser weave giving it an overall look of casual elegance.
 All of our drapery and shades are fully lined so the larger weave doesn’t make the drape or shade see through but it does provide a different look than the 100% Linen.

 House Linen in Winter via Monika Hibbs